-a.
-With respect to litigation to which the contractor is a party relating to this contract:
+(a) With respect to litigation to which the contractor is a party relating to this contract:

-(1) The contractor shall, within five business days, notify Buyer of any litigation filed by a third party (including individuals, organizations, and federal, state, or local governmental entities) or subpoena involving or in any way relating to this contract and/or related subcontracts.
+(1) The contractor shall, within five business days, notify the Contracting Officer of any litigation filed by a third party (including individuals, organizations, and federal, state, or local governmental entities) or subpoena involving or in any way relating to this contract and/or related subcontracts.
 Said notice shall include a copy of all documents filed with the court in connection with the litigation or subpoena to the extent such documents are not covered by a court-ordered seal or protective order.

-(2) Buyer and Buyer's Customer shall have the right to examine any pertinent documents filed with the court during the conduct of the litigation, and any documents and records provided to the third party in response to the subpoena.
+(2) The Contracting Officer shall have the right to examine any pertinent documents filed with the court during the conduct of the litigation, and any documents and records provided to the third party in response to the subpoena.

-b.
-The contractor agrees to insert this clause in any subcontract under this contract.
+(b) The contractor agrees to insert this clause in any subcontract under this contract.